unoptimalsuperstructure/VisuAL-1/README.md

 - PyQt6

 # 3D Visualiser
-Current version: 0.0.2a
+Current version: 0.0.3a

-Features: Have fun applying translations and reflections to unit cubes.
-The last position of a cube before a transformation is shown as a translucent cube, and the line of translation, or the line or plane of reflection is shown.
+Features: Have fun applying transformations to cubes and regular tetrahedra.
+The last position of an object before a transformation is shown as a translucent object, and the lines of vertex-wise translation and the line or plane of reflection (where applicable) is shown.
 The matrix stack for the active object can also be displayed.

+**Note:** Undo works on a **global** level, i.e. the operation stack is independent of the currently active object.
+All other features are tied to the currently active object.

 Controls:
 - WASD to move along the xy-plane.